-TrustBoxes are growing in popularity, but as with most successful products, there are some skeptics.
+TrustBoxes are one of our most popular features, but as with most successful products there are some skeptics.
 We've listened to them and now we'd like to take the time to directly address one of the main concerns:

 Are TrustBoxes slowing down my website?